My Favorite Homemade Salsa for Canning | Bold, Spicy, Simple

 Homemade canned salsa

 My parents have always been big canners.
-My dad has a passion for gardening, so he would tend the garden all year long, and come harvest time my mom and him would tag team in the kitchen and create so much canned goodness to get us through another year, and that goodness always included canned salsa.
+My dad has a passion for gardening, so he would tend the garden all year long, and come harvest time my mom and him would tag team in the kitchen and use the best salsa recipe to get us through another year.
+While they tried different recipes every now and again, this was the one they always came back to.

 I remember walking in the kitchen during salsa canning and being able to hardly breath!
 The onion and jalapeños slicing would make the air thick with heat and my eyes would immediately start to burn.

-We couldn’t be without a good hot salsa growing up.
+We couldn’t be without a good hot salsa.
 Corn chips and salsa were daily snacks in the Denison home.
 Dad would eat it hot with nothing added, where as my mom, my sister and I would add a dollop of sour cream to smooth out the bite a bit.

 I’ve tried other homemade salsa recipes for canning, but let me tell share a secret with you, I always come back to this simple yet perfect recipe.
 Sometime easy is best!